 In a prior blog post, we discussed the application of grandfathering, or “nonconformity”, provisions to existing uses of property that are subsequently banned by the local government.
 Nonconformity provisions essentially allow the current use to continue indefinitely on the property, even though it does not conform to the new code requirements.

 However, expanding nonconforming uses can be problematic.
 For example, the owner of a nonconforming corner store in a residential area wanting to build an addition to double the size of the store and increase parking likely would receive pushback from the neighbors and the local code enforcement office.
-While there is not a general prohibition on expanding nonconforming uses, New Hampshire law requires a review of the proposed expansion on a case-by-case basis.
+There is not a general prohibition on expanding nonconforming uses.
+However, New Hampshire law requires a review of the proposed expansion on a case-by-case basis.

 Expansion of Nonconforming Use Standards